dojot/docs/source/flow.rst

 This node is used to get a variable that is in the context and assign its value to a variable that will be used in the flow.

+Note: Context is a mechanism that allows a given set of data to persist beyond the life of the event, thus making it possible to store a state for the elements of the solution.

 .. _getcontext_node_cfg:
 .. figure:: images/nodes/getcontext_node_cfg.png
     :width: 50%